 There is a various devotional album of Lord Jagannath released on the lyrics of Bhakta Salabega, Eka to Bhakata Jibana is one of those famous lyrics dedicated to The Lord of the Universe.
 But this version of the famous song is different and purest.
 The song is sung by renowned singer, lyricist & filmmaker Subhashree Tripathy.
 Must Watch The Video.

 History is witness – Whenever the devotees have prayed, Lord Jagannath “The God of the Universe” is always there with him.
 The great Jagannath culture is a unique unifying system that assimilated and incorporated in its fold the influences of divergent religious creeds and sects.

 Lord Jagannath, the very source of existence for the Hindus and specially Odia’s in particular, is never a sectarian deity.

-Beginning as a tribal god, he has in course of time become a part of the Aryan culture and has been held in high veneration by the Buddhists, the Jains, the Saivites, the Saktas, the Vaishnavites, and the Ganapatyas and even by the Sikhs and the Muslims.
+Beginning as a tribal god, he has in course of time become a part of the Aryan culture and has been held in high veneration by the Buddhists, the Jains, the Saivites, the Saktas, the Vaishnavites, and the Ganapatyas, and even by the Sikhs and the Muslims.
 Where else the world needs an example of a Hindu deity having a Muslim disciple- the example of ‘Bhakta’ Salabega comes first.
-He is the one among the greatest disciple of Lord Jagannath.
+He is one of the greatest disciples of Lord Jagannath.
 People offer prayers by chanting Salabega’s devotional poetry.